 It's super easy to make this recipe, it comes together quick and you'll breeze right through it!

 First, thoroughly cook the chicken in sesame oil then set it aside on a plate.
-When it’s rested a few minutes, chop it into bite sized pieces.

 Next, cook the onion, peppers, and garlic until the peppers are soft.